 Attend Class: Attendance is extremely important.
 If you are absent, review the pacing guide for assignment due dates.
-You are responsible for homework, notes, and all class-related assignments and materials according to your school's policy.
-Check with your facilitator and, if necessary, with the teacher for the materials you need for class.
+You are responsible for coursework, notes, and all class-related assignments and materials.

-Avoid Plagiarism: Plagiarism continues to be an ever-growing problem in our current world of sharing resources online.
+Avoid Academic Dishonesty and Plagiarism: Plagiarism continues to be an ever-growing problem in our current world of sharing resources online.
 Review the Academic Dishonesty section on page 2.
 Each teacher will provide a review of plagiarism and share resources to assist you in following policies of academic honesty.
 Consequences for engaging in plagiarism include, but are not limited to re-submitting the assignment for reduced credit or receiving no credit on the assignment.

 Be Considerate: You may be in class with students of varying backgrounds from different schools.
 Treat everyone in your class with respect at all times.
-This includes teachers, facilitators and students from all sites.
+This includes teachers, facilitators, and students from all sites.
 Disrespectful or derogatory comments toward the digital learning community members are not acceptable and will be dealt with appropriately.